aastha-concordia/Credit-Card-Report-Analysis/README.md

 # Problem Statment
     Demographic classification: Classify the customers based on available demography such as age group, gender, occupation etc. and provide insights based on them.

-    Avg income utilisation %: Find the average income utilisation % of customers (avg_spends/avg_income).
-This will be your key metric.
+    Avg income utilisation %: Find the average income utilisation % of customers.

     Spending Insights: Where do people spend money the most?
 Does it have any impact due to occupation, gender, city, age etc.?